SystemsApproach/ops/control.rst

 launch the necessary set of Kubernetes containers that implement an isolated slice.

-The `Traffic-Class` model, in turn, specifies the classes of traffic, and includes the following fields:
+The `Traffic-Class` model specifies the classes of traffic, and includes the following fields:

 * `arp`: Allocation and retention priority.